navkar/Predictions/README.md

 * Slaughter free meat will be in vogue.
 * Democratic movement in China.
 * Begining of small sized governments.
-* Self-soverign individual (Developing and Practicing Your Self Sovereignty)
+* Self-soverign individual (try developing and practicing your self sovereignty)
+*

 ### 2026 - 2027 ###